 Genetic Testing: Completing genetic testing can uncover whether you are a carrier of genetic disease or currently have a genetic disease that could impact fertility potential.
 This test can be done through a blood test or even through the collection of saliva.
 If genetic abnormalities are present, patients may choose to pursue genetic testing (PGT-A or PGT-M) of embryos to prevent genetic issues from being passed down.

 Testosterone: Higher levels of testosterone in a woman can indicate the presence of a medical issue such as Polycystic Ovarian Syndrome, or PCOS, which can impact ovulation.
 Men with abnormal testosterone levels may also experience issues with sperm production.

-Prolactin: This hormone is released from your brain and abnormal prolactin levels can cause fertility issues for women (and men too).
+Prolactin: This hormone is released from your brain.
+Abnormal prolactin levels can cause fertility issues for women (and men too).
 If women are experiencing irregular or no periods, breast tenderness or breast milk discharge, a reproductive endocrinologist will order a test to assess prolactin levels.

-Thyroid-Stimulating Hormone: A thyroid that is overactive or underactive can cause fertility issues, irregular ovulation and inconsistent monthly periods.
-TSH levels that are off can also cause additional hormone imbalances, such imbalanced prolactin levels.
+Thyroid-Stimulating Hormone (TSH): A thyroid that is overactive or underactive can cause fertility issues, irregular ovulation, and inconsistent monthly periods.
+TSH levels that are off can also cause additional hormone imbalances, such as imbalanced prolactin levels.

 When to Skip Tests and Seek Medical Guidance: